IBM/detect-secrets-stream/docs/detect-secrets-suite-faq.md

 ### What information do you track for each push?

 The collected information includes information about the commit author, whats has been committed, and the time of push to Github.
-The complete list of information we track can be found [here](https://help.github.com/en/enterprise/2.16/admin/developer-workflow/creating-a-pre-receive-hook-script#writing-a-pre-receive-hook-script.)
+The complete list of information we track can be found [here](https://help.github.com/en/enterprise/2.16/admin/developer-workflow/creating-a-pre-receive-hook-script#writing-a-pre-receive-hook-script).

 ### Do you also scan private repositories?

 By default, we only scan public repositories.
 For private repositories, we will ask for your permission through a Github App.
 Don't worry, we won't peek into your source code without asking.

 Please note, the pre-receive trigger is in place enterprise-wide for _every_ repo.
 The scanning code checks a repository's privacy status before scanning it.
-It does not scan a private repository unless the `detect-secrets-suite` GitHub App is in place to give it permission to proceed.
+It will not scan a private repository unless the `detect-secrets-suite` GitHub App is in place to give it permission to proceed.

 ### How does `detect-secrets-suite` affect my interactions with Github?